simoneScaravati/Physiradio/PhysiRadio/MQTT-commands.md

 ##HINT: all those MQTT calls must be executed from a device which is able to instantiate a MQTT publish command (i.e. Mosquitto client or similar)

 General form:
-mosquitto_pub -h "server_name" -t PhysiRadio/"topic" -m "parameter"
+mosquitto_pub -h server_name -t PhysiRadio/topic -m "parameter"

 ## Commands receivable, divided by topics:
 ### Volume